compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 Update your `eval` function so that it takes an environment as an argument.
 When starting a new program, this environment should be empty.

-You sohuld also implement the function `define`.
+You should also implement the function `define`.
 `define` takes two arguments; a symbol `n`, acting as a name, and an expression, which is to be evaluated into a value `v`.
 Once evaluated, we should update our environment so that `n` maps to `v`.
 `define` is a top-level declaration, meaning that it can only appear in the outer-most level of an expression tree, and doesn't return a value.
 The following lines are allowed:
 ```scheme